 So, your tax liability would be as follows:

-- £12,300 would be tax-free.
-This is because there’s a yearly tax-free capital gains tax threshold called the annual exempt amount
+- There is a yearly tax-free capital gains tax threshold called the annual exempt amount.
+Using the current £3,000 allowance (2025/26), £3,000 would be tax-free.

 By contrast, if you went with the main alternative to a members’ voluntary liquidation — dissolution, or striking off — the money you receive will only be treated as a capital distribution up to £25,000.

-The downsides of a members’ voluntary liquidation
+The downsides of an MVL

 While a members’ voluntary liquidation is more tax efficient, it’s also expensive and time-consuming.
 So it only makes sense if your company has significant retained profits.